-When the 40th anniversary of our diocese was celebrated earlier this year, a new Catholic History Society was formed which now has a membership of more than 100, with occasional meetings and heritage days in different locations around the diocese.
+When the 40th anniversary of our diocese was celebrated, a new Catholic History Society was formed which now has a membership of more than 100, with occasional meetings and heritage days in different locations around the diocese.

 CAFOD (Catholic Agency for Overseas Development)

 CAFOD works wherever the need is greatest to bring hope, save lives and fight poverty: please help this Christmas through the World Gifts Catalogue, available at the back of both churches.